 What Date Is Your Initial Trip Deposit Date?

 Your Initial Trip Deposit Date is the earliest date that a payment of any kind was paid and / or applied to your trip.
-There’s one exception: if you paid money on a cruise for a future cruise without set travel dates, there are three travel insurance companies that will not consider that your Initial Trip Deposit Date.
+There’s one exception: if you paid money on a cruise for a future cruise without set travel dates, there are five travel insurance companies that will not consider that your Initial Trip Deposit Date.

 You book a trip on July 1st and put it on your credit card.
 Three weeks later you get your credit card bill and pay it on July 23rd.
 Even though you think you “paid for your trip on July 23rd”, your Initial Trip Deposit Date was really made on July 1st.